THE HAVEN KEEPER

 In his parents’ bathroom, he helps Mother remove her bathrobe, pull up her thin, white gown and sit on the toilet.
 He helps her wipe and rise, change her Depend pull-up.
 She peers askance at him from the lavatory sink as she brushes her teeth.
 She removes her glasses, sets them on the lavatory, scrubs her face and dries it on a hanging towel.

-“Ah,” she sighs into the mirror, replacing her glasses with a thin grin, as if she has secret.
+“Ah,” she sighs into the mirror, replacing her glasses with a thin grin, as if she has a secret.

 He walks her to the bed and pulls back the covers, helps her in and covers her up, her wrapped head on the pillow.
 He takes off her glasses, places them on the dresser with the monitor camera.
 His mother makes a soft sigh.
 Paul pulls out the thick rubber floor mats from under either side of the bed.
 He straightens up and smiles.